dhananjaipai/vscode-faster-format-with-cli/README.md

 #### `inline_stdin`
 > This is _fastest_ inline solution, but expects the formatter to be able to read from stdin and print the formatted contents into stdout.

+> [!WARNING]
+> - DO NOTE THAT this is only tested in unix shells with `cat` and _may not work as expected in CMD/Powershell terminal_ because of the way contents are currently piped into the command.
+Please [raise an issue](https://github.com/dhananjaipai/vscode-faster-format-with-cli/issues)/submit a PR if you could help test.

 **Example:**
 ```jsonc
 // settings.json